A Maori Maid's Love

-A Maori Maid's Love (Originally titled The Surveyor's Daughter) is a 1916 Australian silent film directed by Raymond Longford about an interracial romance between a white man and a Māori girl.
+A Maori Maid's Love (Originally titled The Surveyor's Daughter) is a 1916 Australian silent film written and directed by Raymond Longford about an interracial romance between a white man and a Māori girl.
 It is considered a lost film as there are no known copies.

 Plot

-Graham, an unhappily married surveyor, goes on a job to New Zealand where he falls in love with a Maori woman.
+Graham, an unhappily married surveyor, goes on a job to New Zealand where he falls in love with a Māori woman.
 She becomes pregnant and dies in childbirth.
 Graham puts his daughter in the care of Maori Jack, who later kills Graham.
 However his daughter (Lottie Lyell) inherits his property and falls in love with a jackeroo called Jim.